pink-sh/StockMonitoringToolLoadTest/README.md

 The application is built on top of *Java8+Selenium.*

 *Selenium* needs a driver to simulate webpage interactions and this tool uses the *ChromeDriver* that is not included in this repository because the application does not run in headless mode, hence the *Chromedriver* needs to match your Chrome/Chromium version.
+Chromedriver can be downloaded [here](https://chromedriver.chromium.org/downloads)

 ### What it does not